JBLSNYBLK/JBLSNYBLK/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on MERCEDES-BENZ AMG
-- 🌱 I’m currently learning PROGRAMAÇÃO
+- 🌱 I’m currently learning PROGRAMATION
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on ATIVITY OF DALS TEATCHER
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with MAKE FRIENDS
-- 💬 Ask me about ...
+- 💬 Ask me about GAMES AND FORMULA ONE
-- 📫 How to reach me: ...
+- 📫 How to reach me:SEND ME A ZAP ZAP
-- 😄 Pronouns: ...
+- 😄 Pronouns: WHERE IS THE BATHROOM OF NON BYNARIES
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'M NOT MISOGINO
 -->